gered/fruit-popper/README.md

 You can see my [development log entries here](http://noop.rocks/gdr/viewtopic.php?f=5&t=57).

+Additionally, I wrote a sort of [post-mortem of the project here](http://blarg.ca/2021/07/18/fruit-popper/).

 "Fruit Popper" is a two-player game developed for MS-DOS.
 A 486 PC with VLB graphics card is recommended for best performance.